-Mullein, a very gentle herb, has been used traditionally as both a tea and smoked to treat the upper respiratory system, cough, whooping cough, tuberculosis, bronchitis, hoarseness, pneumonia, chills, colds, flu, earaches, swine flu, tonsillitis, fever, allergies, and sore throat. it as an important remedy for tuberculosis and it’s recommended.
+Mullein, a very gentle herb, has been used traditionally as both a tea and smoked to treat the upper respiratory system, cough, whooping cough, tuberculosis, bronchitis, hoarseness, pneumonia, chills, colds, flu, earaches, swine flu, tonsillitis, fever, allergies, and sore throat.
+It is an important remedy for tuberculosis and it’s recommended.

-Decoction of mullein with sage, marjoram and chamomile is extremely effective for treating colds, stiff joints and menstrual cramps.
-The leaves contain 8% of crystalline wax, a trace of volatile oil, 78% resin soluble in ether, small quantity of tannin, mucilage, sugar, etc. 5.9% moisture and 12.6% ash.
-It also contains saponins, carbohydrate including dextrin, glucose, saccharose, moisture, ash and 32.7% cellulose and lignin.
+Decoction of mullein with sage, marjoram, and chamomile is extremely effective for treating colds, stiff joints, and menstrual cramps.
+The mullein dried leaves contain 8% of crystalline wax, a trace of volatile oil, 78% resin soluble in ether, a small quantity of tannin, mucilage, sugar, etc. 5.9% moisture, and 12.6% ash.
+It also contains saponins, carbohydrates including dextrin, glucose, saccharose, moisture, ash, and 32.7% cellulose and lignin.

 - Other names: Aaron’s rod, blanket herb, candlewick plant, Jupiter’s staff, etc.

-- Properties: It’s classified as a emollient, demulcent, diuretic, narcotic, antiseptic, anodyne, bacteriocyte, alterative, vermicide, antiasthmatic, antispasmodic, antcatarrhal and vulnerary.
+- Properties: It’s classified as an emollient, demulcent, diuretic, narcotic, antiseptic, anodyne, bacteriocyte, alterative, vermicide, antiasthmatic, antispasmodic, anticatarrhal, and vulnerary.

 - Uses: Often used as a febrifuge.

-Since the narcotic properties are particularly concentrated in the seeds, when crushed and boiled in wine they are often topically applied as a fomentation to alleviate pains in any joint or painful area of the body.
-The leaves are used for upper respiratory conditions including asthma, emphysema, coughs, bronchitis, etc. They are often macerated in olive or sesame oil and therefore the oil applied topically to allay inflammation.
-A handful of fresh leaves boiled down to a pint of milk is sweetened, strained and can be taken at bedtime to relieve cough, remove pain and irritability.
+Since the narcotic properties are particularly concentrated in the seeds when crushed and boiled in the wine they are often topically applied as a fomentation to alleviate pains in any joint or painful area of the body.
+The leaves are used for upper respiratory conditions including asthma, emphysema, coughs, bronchitis, etc. They are often macerated in olive or sesame oil and therefore the oil is applied topically to allay inflammation.
+A handful of fresh leaves boiled down to a pint of milk is sweetened, strained, and can be taken at bedtime to relieve cough, remove pain and irritability.

-Three ounces of mullein flowers taken as a tea 3 times daily is extremely effective treatment for gout.
+Three ounces of mullein flowers taken as tea 3 times daily is an extremely effective treatment for gout.